Mindless rampage on Himalayas in name of development must stop: Chipko movement leader | Science-Environment

 The banks of the Chorabari lake in Kedarnath collapsed due to a cloudburst that had resulted in a major flash flood causing widespread destruction in Uttarakhand and led to heavy losses to infrastructure, agriculture lands, human and animal lives.

 ''The Chipko movement had begun from Raini village after largescale devastation in the Rishi Ganga and Alakananda Valleys caused by a devastating flood in 1970.
-The flood awakened the locals to the need of saving the forests of Raini,'' said Bhatt who lives in Gopeshwar told PTI.
+The flood awakened the locals to the need of saving the forests of Raini,'' said Bhatt, who lives in Gopeshwar.

 The movement had resulted in a ban on cutting of trees in the catchment area of the Alaknanda river, he said.